samelstob/notes/management-notes/lindarising/fearless-change.md

   Encourage them to talk with you one-on-one to protect yourself from a verbal attack in public that can end up damaging your cause.

+# Bridge Builder

+Pair those who have accepted the new idea with those who have not

+* Some won't listen to even the most enthusiastic proponent if it's someone they don't know or trust

+* "Many veterans will not listen to a newcomer, no matter how knowledgable that person may be.
+Veterans need to hear from one of their own, someone they trust.
+People like people who are similar in opinion, personality, background, or lifestyle"

+* Match a skeptic with an adopter he knows and respects.
+It may not be possible to convince a strong skeptic.
+In this case, it may be just as important for the Bridge-Builder to allow the person's viewpoint to be heard by someone he respects.

+* It can take a lot of time and energy to find the right Bridge-Builder for every one, so you may want to reserve use of this pattern for only the key people.

+* Don't become discouraged if this pattern does not work for everyone.
+The last to come around, the laggards, usually accpet an innovation only after most or all of their co-workers have adopted it.
+It might be the best use of your limited resources to simply wait for them to come raound, rif they ever do, rather than putting a lot of effort into trying to persuade them.

+* Rember to say thanks to the Bridge-Builder

+* Make sure that the Bridge-Builder is someone who is truely convinced of the innovation and strong enough to work with a potentially argumentative skeptic.

+# Corridor Politics

+*Informally work on decision makers and key influencers before an important vote to make sure they fully understand the consequences of the decision.
+Try to get the approval of anyone who can kill the new idea*

+*It's difficult to address the concerns of all decision makers when a new idea is raised in a large meeting*

+It's hard to change the decision of a group once it is made.
+Yet, decision makers are not likely to agree with a new idea immediately.
+They must first get the opportunity to voice their individual conerns and ask questions.
+This is difficult ot do in a group meeting and much easier and more effective to do one-on-on.

+* Approach the decision maker gently by briefly explaining the issue and then asking if he has any questions.
+Listen to his concerns.
+Be clear about what you hope will happen.
+Tell a story to make the issue real.
+Don't distort the facts just to win the vote; that will come back to haunt you later.

+* Let each person know if a decision maker who is a manager or local guru has already given support.

+* Don't present the issue as controversial.
+No naming, no blaming.
+* Don't use this pattern for personal issues.
+* Don't use this pattern to get around a powerful person.
+That powerful person may become angry if his perception is that the issue is being steamrolled past him.

+* Know when to compromise.
+Don't be a fanatic.
+Making concessions during an interaction is an effective way to win an argument.

+* Build a relationship with the decision maker.

+* If you are short on time, your key contacts should be the fence sitters, those who are uncommitted and could vote either way.

+If the decision doesn't go your way, remember "No permanent friends, no permanent enemies"  If someone supports you, remember to listen when he has an issue that is important to him.

+This pattern creates one-on-one communication with decision makers.
+It helps you provide information before a meeting to encourage a vote to go your way.

+## Risks

+* People you talk may expect a favor in the future.
+* Can be perceived as underhanded politics.
+You want to be as aboveboard as possible.
+Using this approach for selfish reasons is likely to backfire.
+The pattern is most effective when it is driven by what is best for the community.

+# Dedicated Champion